What North Carolina Commercial Litigators Should Know About Mediation Strategy

 Colleen Byers • June 1, 2026

-• Weigh the costs of delay and uncertainty
+• Weigh the costs of delay and uncertainty, and

-• Compare settlement options against likely litigation trajectories
+• Compare settlement options against likely litigation outcomes.

 Understanding Risk Beyond Case Valuation

 In commercial litigation, risk assessment often begins with damages models and probability estimates.
-While those tools are important, they do not capture the full range of considerations that drive resolution.
+While those tools are important, they do not capture the full range of considerations that drive business decisions.

-Commercial mediation frequently involves additional layers of risk, including:
+Commercial mediation frequently involves assessing additional layers of risk, including:

 Mediation allows these factors to be considered alongside legal merits, providing a more complete picture of risk.